caltechlibrary/dataset/dataset.1.md

 # SUPPORTED VERBS

+help
-- help will give documentation of help on a verb, e.g. "help create"
+: will give documentation of help on a verb, e.g. "help create"

+model
+: provides an experimental interactive data modeler

+create
-- create, creates a new JSON document in the collection
+: creates a new JSON document in the collection

+read
-- read, retrieves the "current" version of a JSON document from the collection writing it standard out
+: retrieves the "current" version of a JSON document from the collection writing it standard out

+update
-- update, updates a JSON document in the collection
+: updates a JSON document in the collection

+delete
-- delete, removes all versions of a JSON document from the collection
+: removes all versions of a JSON document from the collection

+keys
-- keys, returns a list of keys in the collection
+: returns a list of keys in the collection

+codemeta:
-- codemeta, copies metadata a codemeta file and updates the collections metadata
+: copies metadata a codemeta file and updates the collections metadata

+attach
-- attach, attaches a document to a JSON object record
+: attaches a document to a JSON object record

+attachments
-- attachments, lists the attachments associated with a JSON object record
+: lists the attachments associated with a JSON object record

+retrieve
-- retrieve, creates a copy local of an attachement in a JSON record
+: creates a copy local of an attachement in a JSON record

+detach
+: will copy out the attachment to a JSON document into the current directory

+prune
-- prune, removes and attachment from a JSON record
+: removes an attachment (including all versions) from a JSON record

+frame-names
-- frame-names, lists the frames defined in a collection
+: lists the frames defined in a collection

+frame
-- frame, will add a data frame to a collection
+: will add a data frame to a collection

+frame-def
-- frame-def will return the definition of a frame
+: will return the definition of a frame

+frame-keys
-- frame-keys will retrieve the object keys in a frame
+: will retrieve the object keys in a frame

+frame-objects
-- frame-objects will retrieve the object list in a frame
+: will retrieve the object list in a frame

+reframe
-- reframe, will recreate a frame using its existing definition but replacing objects based on a new set of keys provided
+: will recreate a frame using its existing definition but replacing objects based on a new set of keys provided

+refresh
-- refresh, will update all objects currently in the frame based on the current state of the collection.
+: will update all objects currently in the frame based on the current state of the collection.
 Any keys deleted in the collection will be delete from the frame.

+delete-frame
-- delete-frame, will remove a frame from the collection
+: will remove a frame from the collection

+has-frame
-- has-frame, will return true (exit 0) if frame exists, false (exit 1) if not
+: will return true (exit 0) if frame exists, false (exit 1) if not

-- attachments, will list any attachments for a JSON document
-- attach, will add an attachment to a JSON document
-- detach, will copy out the attachment to a JSON document into the current directory
-- prune, will remove all versions of an attachment from the JSON document
+set-versioning
-- set-versioning,  will set the versioning of a collection, versioning value can be "", "none", "major", "minor", or "patch"
+: will set the versioning of a collection.
+The versioning value can be "", "none", "major", "minor", or "patch"

+get-versioning
-- get-versioning,  will display the versioning setting for a collection
+: will display the versioning setting for a collection

 A word about "keys". dataset uses the concept of key/values for storing JSON documents where the key is a unique identifier and the